 John D. McCranie, Independent Director.
 McCranie will become one of our directors effective on the effective date of the registration statement of which this prospectus is a part.
 After his early career in semiconductor sales, he became the EVP of Sales & Marketing for Harris Corporation, the CEO of SEEQ Technology and Virage Logic.
 From 1994 to 2001, he joined Cypress Semiconductor as EVP of Sales & Marketing, where he developed Cypress's business processes for product pricing, product introduction, sales compensation, sales training, and running large international sales conferences.
 He has held 10 board positions in the semiconductor industry.
 Currently, McCranie is board chairman to NextGen Power systems.
 From 2017 to 2019, he served on the board of Cypress Semiconductor.
-From 2001 to 2018, he served on the board of Mentor Graphics, an electric design automation company.
+From 2001 to 2018, he served on the board of ON Semiconductor.
+From 2012 to 2017, he served on the board of Mentor Graphics, an electric design automation company.
 Six of his board positions involved significant restructuring, including the multi-year restructuring of ON Semiconductor, which he led.
 He holds a BS in Electrical Engineering from Virginia Polytechnic Institute.
 We believe that McCranie is qualified to serve on our board of directors based on his public company experience and his expertise in industrial technology industries.